 One of the options to protect yourself from unnecessary headaches is to add uninsured motorist coverage to your standard auto insurance policy.
 This type of coverage protects you from motorists who violate the law and refuse to carry car insurance.

-“Uninsured motorist coverage can make a huge difference in the event of a car accident in which you get injured by a car driver with no insurance coverage or whose insurance policy has been expired,” explains our car accident attorney Los Angeles.
+“Uninsured motorist coverage can make a huge difference in the event of a car accident in which you get injured by a car driver with no insurance coverage or whose insurance policy has expired,” explains our car accident attorney Los Angeles.

 “But how do I know that the other driver does not have insurance?” you may be wondering.
 That’s a very good question.
 Unfortunately, more often than not, motorists do not admit that they do not have auto insurance at the scene of a car accident.